databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 </div>
 </div>

-The vertex property for this graph is tuple `(String, Int)` corresponding to the `User Name` and `Age` and the edge property is just an `Int` corresponding to the number of likes.
+The vertex property for this graph is tuple `(String, Int)` corresponding to the `User Name` and `Age` and the edge property is just an `Int` corresponding to the number of likes in our toy social network.

 There are numerous ways to construct a property graph from raw files, RDDs, and even synthetic generators.
 Like RDDs, property graphs are immutable, distributed, and fault-tolerant.
 Changes to the values or structure of the graph are accomplished by producing a new graph with the desired changes.
-Note that substantial parts of the original graph (i.e., unaffected structure, attributes, and indicies) are reused in the new graph.
+Note that substantial parts of the original graph (i.e. unaffected structure, attributes, and indices) are reused in the new graph.
 The graph is partitioned across the workers using vertex-partitioning heuristics.
 As with RDDs, each partition of the graph can be recreated on a different machine in the event of a failure.